Audio: McCarthy said he would urge Trump to resign

 "I think it will pass and it would be my recommendation he should resign," he later adds.
 "I mean, that would be my take but I don't think he would take it.
 But I don't know."

-McCarthy, 57, has been strategically charting his own delicate course as he positions himself to try to take over as speaker if Republicans retake the House in this year's midterm elections.
-McCarthy has begun to build out his leadership team and last summer tasked several groups of Republican lawmakers with drafting proposals on the party's core legislative priorities in hopes of making a fast start in 2023.
+McCarthy, 57, has been strategically charting his own delicate course as he positions himself to try to take over as speaker if Republicans retake the House.
+He has begun to build out his leadership team and last summer tasked several groups of Republican lawmakers with drafting proposals on the party's core legislative priorities in hopes of making a fast start in 2023.

-But even as he inches closer to leading the chamber, McCarthy has gotten a taste of the downside of power in recent months as hard-right members of the conference have created headaches with inflammatory actions and statements.
+But even as he inches closer to leading the chamber, McCarthy is well aware of the downside of power in recent months as hard-right members of the conference have created headaches with inflammatory actions and statements.

-In an interview this week in California, McCarthy indicated he is still depending on Trump to turn out voters this fall, even as he charts a distinct course for his party trying to retake the House majority.

-"He'll motivate, get a lot of people out," McCarthy told The Associated Press at a GOP event in Fresno.

 There was little immediate reaction Thursday night from fellow Republicans who could determine his future.